mitranim/mitranim.github.io/templates/posts/divinity-original-sin-2.md

   * Interesting story options and additional context related to elves.
   * Personal preference: I like the voice acting, the attitude.
 * Custom:
-  * Subjective: female lizard = best fashion and animations.
+  * Subjective: lizard female = best fashion and animations.
-  * Undead = interesting mechanics; Fane is a good pick, but custom lets you choose another species and gender for alternative fashion and animations.
+  * Undead = interesting mechanics.
+Fane has good story integration.
+Custom lets you choose another species and gender for alternative fashion and animations.
 * Red Prince:
   * Aplomb, attitude.
 * Ifan: never tried.